TAGS: ethics, principles, advisory opinion

 As the job market for college graduates becomes more intense, employers and career centers alike ask questions about deadlines for job offer acceptance—particularly when deadlines come very early in the recruiting season.
 The timing of these offers and acceptances is a market-driven issue, with different industries experiencing varying degrees of urgency to fill positions.
-The role of NACE is not to enforce a specific time frame, but rather to encourage practices reasonable and appropriate for both employers and students, recognizing that ultimately the employment decisions are between the student and employer.
+The role of NACE is not to enforce a specific time frame, but rather to encourage practices that are reasonable and appropriate for both employers and students, recognizing that, ultimately, the employment decisions are between the student and employer.
 Communication is key to these decisions, with regular contact between the employer and student vital from the point of offer to the start date.

-Experience shows the best employment decisions for both students and employers are those that are made without pressure and with the greatest amount of information.
+Experience shows the best employment decisions for both students and employers are those that are made without pressure and with the greatest amount of information and transparency.
 Students given sufficient time to attend career fairs, participate in on-campus interviews, and/or complete the interviewing in which they are currently engaged are more likely to make good long-term employment decisions and may be less likely to renege on job acceptances.

-To further illustrate deadline issues, consider these scenarios and how time frames can be interpreted differently.
+To further illustrate deadline issues, consider these scenarios and how time frames can be interpreted differently:

-The NACE Principles for Professional Practice Committee understands that not all employers recruit at the same time of the year, nor do all colleges follow the same academic calendar.
+The NACE Principles for Ethical Professional Practice Committee understands that not all employers recruit at the same time of the year, nor do all colleges follow the same academic calendar.
 Therefore, recommending specific calendar dates for offers and acceptances would not be appropriate.
 Furthermore, many employers issue offers to their graduating co-ops or interns at the start of the employer’s recruiting cycle in order to provide those students priority consideration prior to extending offers to other students.
 Finally, shorter decision time frames would be appropriate if the candidate's graduation date and start date are very close.

 Employers should assess their use of offer deadlines to ensure they are not placing undue pressure on a student.
 Pressure can come not only from the deadline, but also the use of financial incentives (signing bonuses, increased salary, and so forth) encouraging very early acceptance of offers.
 Today’s technology can significantly shorten the time from interview to receipt of complete job offer information.
-Although both students and employers benefit through this quick communication, it also can shorten the time available for students to make good decisions and increases the sense of urgency.
+Although both students and employers benefit through this quick communication, it also can shorten the time available for students to make good decisions and increase the sense of urgency.

 Career centers should provide guidance to students to help them make informed decisions when accepting or not accepting job offers.
 Career centers may provide guidance to employers and recommend that they consider extending deadlines when needed.
 Students should also be sensitive to employer needs and accept offers in a reasonable time.
 Career centers can help students work with employers to determine what might be a reasonable time.